-2.3 Template Magic
+2.4 Template Magic

-Django-Hitcount can utilize Javascript out-of-the-box to record the Hits to an object (be it a blog post, poll, etc).
-There is a jQuery implementation included with the app though you could write your own implementation, or copy-paste the one included, easily enough.
+Django-hitcount comes packaged with a jQuery implementation that works out-of-the-box to record the Hits to an object (be it a blog post, poll, etc).
+To use the jQuery implementation you can either include the app's script file (as the documentation below shows) or to copy-paste the script into your own jQuery code.
+Of course: you could also implement this without relying on jQuery.